isaac-sim/IsaacLab/docs/source/setup/installation.rst

 .. code:: bash

-   # Option 1: Using the orbit.sh executable
+   # Option 1: Using the isaaclab.sh executable
    # note: this works for both the bundled python and the virtual environment
-   ./orbit.sh -p source/standalone/tutorials/00_sim/create_empty.py
+   ./isaaclab.sh -p source/standalone/tutorials/00_sim/create_empty.py

    # Option 2: Using python in your virtual environment
    python source/standalone/tutorials/00_sim/create_empty.py